scutDACIM/CFA/dataset-info.md

 Totally, this dataset includes 7720 images, 9 categories (including background), and 10571 instances.
 The data distribution statistics can be viewed at following histogram: https://github.com/scutDACIM/CFA/blob/master/Statistics.png

-You can download our data set from here, including original images and labels.
+You can download our data set from here(download link), including original images and labels.
 The original images are various vehicle light signals in the real scene taken from the driving recorder.
 The labels are in VOC format and each label file contains the vehicle light signal categories and locations.

 If you use this dataset, please cite:
-@article{ Vehicle Light Signal (VLS) Dataset, author    = {Shenao Zhang , Xin He , Lei Kuang, Bo Wu, Delu Zeng}, title     = {Coarse-to-fine attention neural network for vehicle light signal detection}, conference year      = {2020},
+@article{ Vehicle Light Signal (VLS) Dataset,

+  author    = {Shenao Zhang , Xin He , Lei Kuang, Bo Wu, Delu Zeng},

+  title     = {Coarse-to-fine attention neural network for vehicle light signal detection},

+conference  = {International Joint Conference on Artificial Intelligence(IJCAI)},

+  year      = {2020},
 }